- 2.5.1 Configuring Multi-Source Replication

 Each channel on a multi-source replica must replicate from a different source.
 You cannot set up multiple replication channels from a single replica to a single source.
 This is because the server IDs of replicas must be unique in a replication topology.
 The source distinguishes replicas only by their server IDs, not by the names of the replication channels, so it cannot recognize different replication channels from the same replica.

 From MySQL 8.0, multi-source replicas can be configured with replication filters on specific replication channels.
 Channel specific replication filters can be used when the same database or table is present on multiple sources, and you only need the replica to replicate it from one source.
+For GTID-based replication, if the same transaction might arrive from multiple sources (such as in a diamond topology), you must ensure the filtering setup is the same on all channels.
 For more information, see Section 5.5.4, “Replication Channel Based Filters”.

 This section provides tutorials on how to configure sources and replicas for multi-source replication, how to start, stop and reset multi-source replicas, and how to monitor multi-source replication.